hexbatch/hexbatch-core-flow/README.md

 Any updates to the bbcode editor in the original version needs to be rebased on this branch, and the one file built again and tested

 Testing can be done by `npm run dev` ; both commands assume grunt is installed, see the readme in the original sceditor project

+### Jbb Code changes

+I made changes in the php bb parser and they are at https://github.com/hexbatch/jBBCode/tree/hex-batch-changes

+The library is updated in this project by use of putting the diffs as patches to composer when it updates

 ## Environmental Notes